ni/VireoSDK/README.md

 2. Run the `npm run httpbin` command.
 This will install dependencies of httpbin if necessary and start the httpbin server locally.

    Note: On Windows you can alternatively execute `npm run httpbin-start` to start the httpbin server in a new console window.
-3. With the server running in a new window now you can run the tests that rely on the HTTP client (ie `npm run karma` and `make testhttpbin`)
+3. With the server running in a new window now you can run the tests that rely on the HTTP client (ie `npm run test` and `make testhttpbin`)

 # Updating Vireo Documentation
 We are using the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool to generate our documentation.
 The tool allows to annotate our source code and generate documents from there.
 We are currently using version *1.8.6*.